cognitedata/deploy-functions-oidc/README.md

 **All client secrets *must* be stored as GitHub secrets.**
 All secrets should be organized in github environments, and the following should be defined:
 * `DEPLOYMENT_CLIENT_SECRET` should contain the client secret for the service account used at runtime when running on a schedule.
-* `SCHEDULE_CLIENT_SECRET` should contain the client secret for the service account used at runtime when running on a schedule.
+* `SCHEDULES_CLIENT_SECRET` should contain the client secret for the service account used at runtime when running on a schedule.
 * **Super-pro-tip:** By having multiple environments you can support more than one target CDF project!

 Adding extra secrets to specific functions: